SlimBeji/Fullstack/README.md

 #### 📁📁 Tasks

-Asynchronous jobs triggered by the application (e.g., sending emails, processing images, syncing data).
+Asynchronous jobs triggered by the application (e.g., sending emails, processing images, syncing data, AI model inference).
 Usually dispatched via a **message queue** or **job broker** like Redis.

+> In this backend, a simple example task will be used: embedding the concatenation of two text fields (`title` + `description`) for a given model.
+This task is asynchronous because it may take some time to complete.
+The idea is to later on be able to perform smart queries using text query sent by the user and a cosine similarity lookup

 ### 📁 Tests